 Item 1A.
 Risk Factors

-There have been no material changes to the Partnership's risk factors since our Annual Report on Form 10-K for the year ended December 31, 2023, filed with the SEC on February 21, 2024.
+There have been no material changes to the Partnership's risk factors since our Annual Report on Form 10-K for the year ended December 31, 2023, filed with the SEC on February 21, 2024, except as follows.